rishujam/Android-Interview-Questions/README.md

 Q. DI Qualifiers

+Q. Use of Application class

 Q. Design and architecture patterns

 Q. Types of Services?

 Q. Broadcast receiver

+Q. What is use of channels in android

 Q. How to start a service through Broadcast receiver and vice versa